samuelmcpherson/humlug.org/README.md

 # humlug.github.io
-Website for the Humboldt Linux Users group
+New website for the Humboldt Linux Users group